rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ### SSH Key permissions

-The private key should have rw to only the user.
+The private key should have rw permission to only the user.
 No other users or groups should have any permissions.
 Use the following to view/set the permissions:

 ```bash
 ls -l